 Students attending a Freedom School, Mississippi,1964.
 Photo: Ken Thompson

-Looking to examples of pit schools and other covert learning structures in the United States, as well as the Freedom Schools of 1964, the Oakland Community School, and early twentieth-century black literary societies, the artists will realize two interconnected projects in an installation on the Fifth Floor.
-The Black School will reimagine a traditional classroom space for art-making workshops rooted in creative activist tactics.
+Looking to diverse examples of learning structures from throughout US history, the artists realize two unique environments for facilitated and self-directed learning.
+The Black School imagines a classroom for art-making workshops rooted in creative activist tactics.
 The environment they have built is inspired by the historic organizing of programs responsive to urgent and ongoing community-identified needs, such as Freedom Schools (free alternative schools for black youth that sprang out of the Civil Rights Movement in the 1960s) and the Black Panthers’ Liberation Schools.
 Meanwhile, Kameelah Janan Rasheed draws from the local histories of her hometown of East Palo Alto, CA, as well as those elsewhere in the US, to offer a hybrid resource room.
-Here, the artist presents an installation with text, objects, and video, as well as a resource library equipped with a Xerox machine for the public to use.
+Here, the artist presents an installation with text, objects, and video, as well as a library equipped with a Xerox machine for the public to use.
 The materials collected in the library represent Rasheed’s own research into black traditions of independent schools, publishing, and radical imagination.
-Working with the Teen Apprentice Program, the artists will facilitate a newly developed curriculum through public and private workshops, programs, and classes for youth and adults throughout the residency.
+Working with the New Museum’s Teen Apprentice Program, the Black School and Rasheed will facilitate newly developed public and private workshops, programs, and classes for youth and adults throughout the residency.

 The Black School is an experimental art school that uses black history to educate black and POC students and allies on how to become radical agents of social and political change.
-Co-administrators Cuillier and Peters are university professors and teaching artists, as well as individual artists actively working in the intersection of object-based making and social practice.
+Co-administrators Cuillier and Peters are professors and teaching artists, working in both object-based making and social practice.

-Kameelah Janan Rasheed is a visual artist and writer exploring language and narration through an interdisciplinary practice that includes installation, poetry, publications, performance-lectures, and learning environments.
-Rasheed is a former high school history teacher now working as a curriculum writer, teaching artist, and MFA professor focused on research-based art practices.
+Kameelah Janan Rasheed is a visual artist and writer.
+She explores language and narration through an interdisciplinary practice that includes installation, poetry, publications, performance-lectures, and learning environments.
+Rasheed is a former high school history teacher now working as a curriculum writer, teaching artist, and professor focused on research-based art practices.

-The exhibition is curated by Emily Mello, Associate Director of Education, and Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement.
+The exhibition is curated by Emily Mello, Associate Director of Education, and Johanna Burton, Keith Haring Director of Education and Public Engagement.